TC-Gaming/-TC-Gaming-API/citydriving-statistics-api/user-profile-api.md

 The endpoint for the user profile API is: `/citydriving/profile`

+## API Index

+We currently offer the following user profile APIs:

 | API | Documentation |
 | :--- | :--- |
 | Get a User Profile | [View Docs](#get-a-user-profile) |
 | Get a User's InSim UI Options | [View Docs](#get-a-users-insim-ui-options) |

+---

 ## Get a User Profile